Obama sends military advisers to central Africa

 While the U.S. military has maintained a large base in Djibouti since 2003, the latest mission marks an expanded role in conflicts in sub-Saharan Africa by putting U.S. troops in the field to support local forces in direct combat with insurgents.

 A senior administration official said the mission was "time-limited" to last only months.
-The bulk of roughly 100 troops being dispatched were special forces, a U.S. defense official said.
+The bulk of roughly 100 troops being dispatched were special forces, a U.S. defence official said.

 The limited terms of engagement appeared aimed at reassuring war-weary Americans that Obama has no plan to entangle U.S. forces directly in another conflict when they are already involved in wars in Iraq and Afghanistan and are playing a support role in a NATO-led air campaign in Libya.